What is Mega Glalie in Pokémon GO?

 - Terrakion

-Best Mega Strategy
+Best Mega Raid Strategy

-Start with Mega Pokémon
+Step 1: Start with your Mega Pokémon

-Team Synergy Rule
+Team Synergy Guide

-Choose Mega based on your team type:
+Choose your Mega based on your team composition for the best results.

-| Team Type | Best Mega |
+| Team Type | Best Mega Choice |

 |---|---|

-| Fire team | Mega Charizard Y |
+| Fire-focused team | Mega Charizard Y |

-| Fighting team | Mega Blaziken |
+| Fighting-focused team | Mega Blaziken |

-| Mixed Fire/Fighting | Mega Blaziken |
+| Mixed Fire/Fighting team | Mega Blaziken |

-| Rock team | Mega Aerodactyl |
+| Rock-type team | Mega Aerodactyl |

-| Small group survival | Mega Aggron |
+| Small group / survival raids | Mega Aggron |

-- Using random Mega Pokémon
+- Using unrelated Mega Pokémon without type advantage

 Final Recommendation

-- Best Overall: Mega Blaziken
+- Best Overall Mega: Mega Blaziken

 - Best Defensive Option: Mega Aggron